microsoft/onnxruntime/docs/Memory_Optimizer.md

 There are two modes to enable the memory optimizations:
 - Aggressively Recompute All Within Each Transformer Layer, enabled by `export ORTMODULE_MEMORY_OPT_LEVEL=1`.
 This will recompute all detected subgraphs within each Transformer Attention+MLP layer.
 It is easy to enable, but be noted this recompute plan may NOT be the best one.
 In this mode, `ORTMODULE_MEMORY_OPT_CONFIG` env values passed by users are not respected.
 - User Specified Subgraph Recompute, enabled by `export ORTMODULE_MEMORY_OPT_LEVEL=0` and `export ORTMODULE_MEMORY_OPT_CONFIG=<plan1 config>,<plan2 config>,...`.
-This is an advanced usage, allows users to find the most suitable graphs to recompute, at the cost of overhead to look for the best plans.
+This is an advanced usage, that allows users to find the most suitable graphs to recompute, at the cost of overhead to look for the best plans.

 ### Mode 1 - Simple Usage (Aggressively Recompute All Within Each Transformer Layer)

 1. Set memory optimization level to be TRANSFORMER_LAYERWISE_RECOMPUTE, by `export ORTMODULE_MEMORY_OPT_LEVEL=1`
-2. Run the training as usual; check the logs, you could find something like this:
+2. Run the training as usual; check the logs, you could find something like this if the current log level <= LogLevel.INFO:
 	```
 	Memory Optimizer     :  ON   :  Memory Optimization Level: [TRANSFORMER_LAYERWISE_RECOMPUTE], Optimization Config: [Reshape+Where+:1:-1,BiasSoftmax+:1:-1,Cast+:1:-1,BiasGelu+:1:-1,FusedMatMul+:1:-1,Add+:1:-1,Reshape+Unsqueeze+Unsqueeze+Cast+Sub+Mul+Cast+:1:-1]
 									Configs                                              Freq  Max Saving(Bytes)  Saving Symbolic(Bytes)